-Boatwright - Wildlife Management Area (WMA), Kentucky Department of Fish and Wildlife Resources (KDFWR), Ballard County, 1177 acres in two tracts purchased by the Kentucky Heritage Land Conservation Fund of a total of 8,389 total acres.
+Boatwright - Wildlife Management Area (WMA), Kentucky Department of Fish and Wildlife Resources (KDFWR), Ballard County, 1432 acres in seven tracts purchased by the Kentucky Heritage Land Conservation Fund of a total of 8,865 total acres.

 This wildlife management area is designed to protect and enhance winter waterfowl populations and is an important site of the North American Waterfowl Management Plan.
 The primary habitats found include cropland and wetland and 39% is classified as wetland, 34% as open land, 17% forest and 10% open water.
 Wetland habitats include old oxbow lakes, marshes, and cypress swamps.
 There are also created moist soil wetlands in addition to natural wetlands.
 Some bottomland hardwood reforestation has also been done.
 Much of the habitat can be under water during the winter season and provides important habitat for bald eagles, several gull species, and waterfowl.
 One tract adjacent to the Ohio River provides nesting habitat for the interior population of the least tern, a federally endangered shorebird.